jgmdev/puente/README.md

 * React
 * Vue.js
 * Polymer
-* (insert more here...)
+* (insert more frameworks here... :trollface:)

-Many stuff exists and keeps proliferating, making a web developer life harder Knowledge doesn't comes for free and you will have to invest time learning these JavaScript frameworks.
+Many stuff exists and keeps proliferating, making a web developer life harder.
+Knowledge doesn't comes for free and you will have to invest time learning these JavaScript frameworks.
 While this is yet another project that helps you achieve the same goal, it is based on the solid jQuery library that has been around for